Chapter 25: There be no Wilting Here

 Chip embraced her.

 "I was afraid that I was going to lose you.
-I don't know what would become of me if I ever lost you."
+I don't know what would become of me if I ever lost the only one with eyes enough to find me when I did not even know where."

 "Really, about what?"

 Tyrone and Babette were alone in the library.
 Bridgette and Gigi had left earlier to take their tea in the parlour.
 It was such a cold day, and tea by the fire really did seem like a good idea, but Babette had decided to stay behind.
 And for reasons unexplained, Tyrone had decided to stay behind with her.
-So now they both gazed out at the snowy ground that lie beyond the window, standing close to each other, but not turning faces to share a gaze.
+So now they both gazed out at the snowy ground that lie beyond the window.

-"Well, Tyrone, I feel like we've been friends a very long time."
+"Well, Tyrone, I feel like we've been friends for quite a long time."

 "Yes, that we have," Tyrone blushed.